Nonlocality, steering and quantum state tomography in a single experiment

-\textit{Experimental setup.---} We have demonstrated all three forms of quantum correlations in a photonics experiments.
-The setup is displayed in Fig.~\ref{Fig:setup} where it is decomposed into three parts.
-The first part is the preparation of the isotropic state \eqref{isotropic}, which is encoded in both the polarisation and the path degree of freedom of the photons.
+\textit{Experimental setup.---} We have demonstrated nonlocality, steering and tomography in a photonics experiment.
+The setup (see Fig.~\ref{Fig:setup}) is composed of three parts.
+The first part is the preparation of the isotropic state $\rho_v^\text{iso}$, which is encoded in both the polarisation and the path degree of freedom of the photons.
 The horisontal-polarisation (vertical-polarisation) photon taking path $p_1$ ($p'_1$) encodes the state $|0\rangle$, the vertical-polarisation (horisontal-polarisation) photon taking path $p_2$ ($p'_2$) encodes the state $|1\rangle$ and the horisontal-polarisation (vertical-polarisation) photon passing path $p_2$ ($p_2'$) encodes the state $|2\rangle$.
 The maximally entangled state $|\phi_\text{max}\rangle$ is generated through the type-II phase-matched spontaneous parametric down-conversion (SPDC) process in the Sagnac structure \cite{guo2019experimental}.
 The visibility parameter is controlled by inserting quartz crystals to destroy the coherence of a photon-pair state $\frac{1}{3}(|0\rangle+|1\rangle+|2\rangle)\bigotimes(|0\rangle+|1\rangle+|2\rangle)$ \cite{verbanis2016resource}.

 The second part is the realisation of Alice's measurements (see Fig.~\ref{Fig:setup}).
 Alice can choose between performing one of nine different binary-outcome measurements, corresponding to the SIC \eqref{SIC}, on her qutrit.
 These measurements are realised by three half-wave plates (HWPs), six quarter-wave plates (QWPs), one beam displacer (BD), a polarisation beam splitter (PBS) and three single photon detectors.
 The detector $D1$ is used to record the outcome $a=1$ and the detectors $D2$ and $D3$ record the outcome $a=\perp$.
-The wave-plate angles corresponding to the nine measurements are given in Appendix.~\ref{AppAngles}.

-The third part is the realization of Bob's measurements (see Fig.~\ref{Fig:setup}).
+The third part is the realisation of Bob's measurements (see Fig.~\ref{Fig:setup}).
 The four MUBs \eqref{MUBs} are realised using five HWPs, six QWP, two BDs, a PBS and three single photon detectors.
 The detector $D4$, $D5$ and $D6$ are used to record outcomes $b=0,1,2$ respectively.
-The wave-plate angles corresponding to these measurements are given in Appendix.~\ref{AppAngles}.
+The wave-plate angles corresponding to Alice's and Bob's measurements are given in SM.